2017 Has Been A Rough Year For Evangelicals

 The association of religion and politics is by no means new in American history.
 The civil rights movement in the 1960s was led in large part by church leaders.
 Today, however, the top political concern in evangelical circles is that secularism is dominating the popular culture and making it more difficult to express one's religious faith.

-"There are forces in our culture that want to take God out of the public square," says Stephen Strang, whose new book God and Donald Trump lays out an explanation for why an estimated 80 percent of white evangelicals supported Trump in the 2016 election.
+"There are forces in our culture that want to take God out of the public square," says Stephen Strang, whose new book, God and Donald Trump, lays out an explanation for why an estimated 80 percent of white evangelicals supported Trump in the 2016 election.
 As an evangelical, Strang defends a political interpretation of his faith.
 "My belief system caused me to decide who I was going to marry, where I would live, even the kind of work I do," he says.
 "It affects everything about me, including the way I vote."

 It is precisely this association between religion and politics, however, that is causing increased consternation in evangelical circles, according to Galli, whose magazine was founded by Billy Graham, America's most famous evangelist.